A Workshop by Tami-Lee Duncan, M.Ed., R.Psych.

 It doesn't stay in the body.
 That's the part nobody prepares you for.

-It moves into how you see yourself; women I work with describe feeling broken, defective, like they're failing at something everyone else seems to manage without thinking.
-It moves into the relationship: the conversations you stop having, the distance that builds, the guilt that sits between you.
-And it moves into whether you feel allowed to want pleasure at all, or whether you've quietly given up on that part of your life.
+It moves into the relationship — the conversations you stop having, the distance that builds, the guilt that sits between you.
+And into whether you feel allowed to want pleasure at all.

 What's Inside